 There is a lot to talk about the history of this schematic.
 It was published in many international publications all over the world, with or without little or major modifications.
 The receiver it’s actually based on a German tube regenerative receiver design, later on adapted to work with transistors.

 THE RECEIVER BACK IN 1997

 If you wonder why the receiver it’s called Sputnik, the explanation is somehow simple and also funny.
 Because of the way the propagation works, after building the very first versions all I’ve heard during the day time were the Russian amateur radio operators.
 Since I’m a fan of the vintage space era, knowing that Sputnik was the first Russian satellite launched, I decided to call the receiver the same way.

 With ought any intention, for some reason it became somehow popular around the world.
-Either the first version or the second version of the receiver were popular on a QRP Forum in Germany, the SolderSmoke Blog, California QRP Club also asked the permission to use the design for a kit, or had some nice words from Peter Parker ( VK3YE ) on his VK3YE Radio Books Facebook Page.
-I have loads of emails and photos from the subscribers to the YouTube channel that also built the receivers in all sorts of enclosures.
+Different older versions of the receiver are popular on a QRP Forum in Germany and the SolderSmoke Blog.
+California QRP Club also asked the permission to use it for a kit build, with slight modifications by John Sutter K6JDS.
+It had some nice words from Peter Parker VK3YE on his Facebook Page.
+I have loads of emails and photos from the subscribers to the YouTube channel that also built the Sputnik regenerative receiver.

 Down bellow you have the latest schematic design.
-This is the final update as I will no longer make any changes.
+This is the final update as I will no longer make any updates.
 I wanted a receiver as small and as simple as possible, but with decent performance.
 To keep it simple and small I did not used an audio preamplifier, but the audio output is good enough for a small speaker or headphones.
-It will not draw too much current, so the batteries will last for days.
+If outdoors the speaker is not so loud though, so headphones are better.

-With ought the feedback sent by the subscribers, or the different ideas to make little improvements, this receiver won’t be as nice as it turned out now.
-So I would like to thank you all for all the help and support.
+With ought the feedback sent by the blog readers and the subscribers on YouTube, or the different ideas to make little improvements, this receiver won’t be as nice as it turned out now.

 SPUTNIK REGENERATIVE RECEIVER SCHEMATIC